adityaimamz/family-tree/README.md

 Current AI-assisted backend capabilities:

-- Generate biography drafts from member records and notes.
+- Generate biography drafts from member records and submitted notes (with tone selection).
-- Generate timeline story drafts from saved family milestones.
+- Generate timeline story drafts from stored family milestones (with tone selection).
-- Explain relationships between two family members.
+- Explain relationships between two family members (with path visualization).
-- Cache relationship explanations in `RelationshipExplanationHistory`.
+- Cache relationship explanations in `RelationshipExplanationHistory` (AI results cached, deterministic results always re-attempted).
+- Relationship history listing and deletion.
+- Confidence labels, review checklists, facts-used metadata, and missing-context suggestions in all AI responses.
 - Use privacy-oriented copy such as: AI drafts stay inside this FamilySpace until reviewed.

 The AI implementation is intentionally conservative: prompts instruct the model not to invent dates, places, achievements, occupations, names, or events beyond the supplied archive data.